Teachers & Staff

 The Leadership Team:

-Mónica Paillet Zurdo, Founder and Preschool Director.
+Mónica Paillet Zurdo, Founder and Program Director.

 One World Project’s Founding Spanish Teacher Mónica Paillet Zurdo brings over a decade of early childhood teaching experience to One World including her pioneering play-based language acquisition curriculum.
 Mónica has a Master’s Degree in Educational Psychology and a Bachelor’s Degree in Education both from the University of Valladolid as well as extensive training in Intercultural Education.
 Mónica’s work history includes jobs as a Speech Therapist for children 0-6, a Kindergarten teacher and the Academic Director and Teacher for the Colegio Español de Nueva York (CENY), a language immersion education program.
 As the founding teacher, Mónica has been instrumental in developing One World’s curriculum and education philosophy.

 Even before she began her career in education, Mónica spent years babysitting and always knew she wanted to work with children.
 “Every day, children ask you different, new, extraordinary things,” she says.
 “There is always something surprising and enriching going on with children, and each one teaches you something fascinating about human nature.”

 Mónica recently became One World's Preschool Director, where she brings her love of children together with her reverence for education.
 “A better world requires better education,” says Mónica.
 “I believe in the transformative value of school”.

 Mónica was born in Spain and came to New York in 2005.